Maite Delgado

-Maite Coromoto Delgado de Mora (born September 20, 1966) is a Venezuelan TV host and beauty pageant titleholder who has been referred to as Venezuela's "Oprah" and the country's most popular television host, especially known for her decades of hosting the Miss Venezuela pageant.
+Maite Coromoto Delgado de Mora (born September 20, 1966) is a Venezuelan TV host and beauty pageant titleholder, best known as the host of the Miss Venezuela pageant from 1997 to 2010.
 Her eponymously titled show, Maite, aired for four years on the Univision television network in the United States.

+Delgado has been referred to as "Venezuela's Oprah", and the country's most popular television host.
 She was named the Latina celebrity of the year by E!
 Entertainment Television in 2000.

-Life
+Early life

 Delgado was born on 20 September 1966 in Valle de Guanape, Anzoátegui, Venezuela.